The Open-Source Project

 Goals

-• Hands-on experience as a contributor to a real open-source project.
+• Hands-on experience as a contributor and maintainer of a real open-source project.

 • Collaborative teamwork using modern open-source workflows through Git and GitHub.